Home / Transport Guides / Ferries & Boats / Algeciras to Ceuta Ferry: Tickets, Times, Prices and Travel Guide

 Ferry Companies Operating the Route

-The route between Algeciras and Ceuta is served by a small number of well-established ferry operators, all of which provide frequent, reliable, and comfortable crossings across the Strait of Gibraltar.
+The route between Algeciras and Ceuta is served by a small number of established ferry operators, providing frequent crossings across the Strait of Gibraltar throughout the day.
+Competition between operators helps ensure a wide choice of departure times for both foot passengers and vehicle users.

-Because departures are frequent throughout the day, you can usually find a suitable option without difficulty.
-Booking in advance is still recommended during busy periods, as this ensures you secure your preferred time and avoid last-minute availability issues.
+Because departures are frequent throughout the day, travellers can often find a convenient crossing at short notice.
+However, during summer holidays, public holidays, and major travel periods, booking in advance is still recommended to secure your preferred departure time and fare.

 Ferry Prices, Ticket Types and How to Book